urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

 "native" keyword
   Is only applicable to methods.
 It indicates that the method is implemented in native code using JNI (Java Native Interface) The methods which are implemented in C, C++ are called native methods

+"this" keyword
+  Can't be used to name anything such as a variable or a method The type of "this" is the class in which is used Can't be modified
+  Can be copied to another variable
+  Can be used only within the context of an instance class (no static methods, variables or initializers)

+Scopes
+  Java has four visibility scopes, also known as lexical or static scopes, for variables:
+    Class, method, block, flow
+  Java has five lifespan scopes for variables:
+    Class, instance, method, for loop and block
+  Two variables can't be declared with the same name in the same visibility scope Shadowing
+    Occurs when a variable declared in an inner scope has the same name as a variable declared in an outer scope The inner variable effectively "shadows" or hides the outer variable, making the outer variable temporarily inaccessible within that inner scope.
+  Hiding
+    Occurs when a subclass defines a static method with the same signature (name and parameter types) as a static method in its superclass.
+    In this scenario, the static method in the subclass "hides" the static method in the superclass Obscuring
+    Happens when the compiler is not able to determine what a simple name refers to For example, if a class has a field whose name is the same as the name of the package, and you try to use that simple name in a method

 Yoda conditions
   A "safe" style of writing comparison expressions when programming in languages with C syntax,